Washington State Cougars: Basketball

 The 1916–17 team had a 25–1 record, and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
 When George Raveling was head coach (1972–1983), the Cougars were among the Pac-10's top teams and went to the NCAA tournament in 1980 and 1983.

 Before becoming head coach in 2005, Tony Bennett spent three seasons at WSU as an assistant to his father, Dick Bennett.
 In the 2006–07 and 2007–08 seasons, his Cougar teams had 26 wins each, tying the WSU record set by the 1940–41 team.
 In April 2009, Bennett left for Virginia in the Atlantic Coast Conference (ACC).

 Baseball

 Women's soccer

 The Cougars' women's soccer team produced several postseason contenders in the 2010s and 2020s, including a final four appearance in 2019.
 Head coach Todd Shulenberger's 82 wins through the 2021 season is second-most among coaches of all sports in Cougars history, and the school's players or recruiting commitments produced eight National Women's Soccer League draft picks since 2015, including three consecutive first-round picks in Morgan Weaver (2020), Trinity Rodman (2021), and Elyse Bennett (2022).

+Volleyball

+The Cougars volleyball team has made the NCAA volleyball tournament 17 times.